Writer. Performer. Advisor.

 WRITER.
 Fareeda's written work spans film, TV, radio, poetry, op-eds, and the stage.
-She’s had readings of her full-length plays MISS/CONCEPTION (Fresh Lime Soda Productions) and A THING OF BEAUTY (Dramatists Guild Footlights, Screencraft quarter-finalist).
-Her latest one-act THE OLYMPIANS (featured in Time Out New York) was produced by TBTB at Theatre Row in New York in May 2022.
+She has written four one-acts on commission for TBTB’s intensives since 2020 (The New York Times mention of TBTB’s intensives and their impact on the disabled community during the pandemic, April 2023).
+Her plays include MISS/CONCEPTION (Fresh Lime Soda Productions) and A THING OF BEAUTY (Dramatists Guild Footlights, ScreenCraft quarter-finalist).
+Her latest one-act THE OLYMPIANS (a satire of woke culture, featured in Time Out New York) was produced by TBTB at Theatre Row in New York in May 2022.
 Her bi-lingual satire THE CASTING PARTY was produced in Japan in the Fall of 2022 as part of the 15th Annual BIRD Theatre Festival.
+She has participated in multiple playwriting workshops at The New Group.
+She has also written 300 poems and counting.
+She teaches poetry writing weekly to high-schoolers with challenged access to education (refugee organization, name withheld for security purposes).

 Original Plays and Teleplays